hacktoon/nami/README.md

 - start concurrent fill for each border point inside and outside of features
   - set feature's noise for each fill level from center
   - for plate interiors, use random noise
-- Refactor province algorithm

 - Set provinces as in https://en.wikipedia.org/wiki/Geologic_province
-    - Set "sea type" to water regions on passive margins and rift seas
   - Define continents on this step
-  - deformationMap depends on provinceMap and it levels

 - Redefine HotspotsModel as VolcanismModel
   - Hotspots step should build map of region => hasHotspot or volcanism map
   - Hydrothermal vents on border of rifts
   - Transform peaks to volcanoes, with chance

 #### TerrainTileMap
 - Recreate erosion algorithm using regions